-We have formulated a Diversity, Equity & Inclusion ("DEI") strategy as part of our Corporate Social Responsibility ("CSR") program, Game Changers for Light & Wonder, and established a DEI Council in 2020 with representation from our Board of Directors and other senior executives as members.
-The DEI Council routinely makes key decisions, reviews progress and identifies areas that require further development to advance the goals of our DEI strategy.
-We continue to implement and enhance hiring, training, recruiting and retention initiatives across our workforce in line with our DEI strategic plan.
 We also strive to develop strong connections with diverse suppliers that share our values.
-We endeavor to drive diversity across our industry by including minority, women, disabled and/or veteran-owned businesses in our supply chain and by counting small businesses and those in historically underutilized business zones among our suppliers.
+We endeavor to drive diversity across our industry by including a wide range of diverse businesses in our supply chain and by counting small businesses and those in historically underutilized business zones among our suppliers.
 Across our supply chain, we aim to promote transparency and sustainability, commit to compliance and have zero tolerance for any form of human rights violations, including modern slavery and human trafficking.

 We seek feedback from our employees through our annual Global Engagement Survey which aims to measure culture and improve our organization and work environment based on employee insights.
-We assess crucial areas such as engagement, leadership and management, communication and teamwork and core values.
-We are proud that our overall employee participation consistently remains high and increased in 2023 at 93% participation compared to 2022 at 81% participation.
-We believe this upward trend is a testament to our ongoing efforts to create a work environment that promotes open feedback from employees, allowing us to better engage with them and enhance company culture.
+We assess crucial areas such as engagement, leadership and management, communication and teamwork, and core values.
+We are proud that our overall employee participation consistently remains high, with 93% participation in both 2024 and 2023.
+We believe this is a testament to our ongoing efforts to create a work environment that promotes open feedback from employees, allowing us to better engage with them and enhance company culture.